The B.C. legislative assembly has passed a new measure aimed at providing better protection for temporary foreign workers in the province.

 * include regulation making authorities that will, among other things, allow the government to exempt certain classes of employers from the registration requirement when it is satisfied that foreign workers in those categories are not subject to exploitation and abuse.

 According to a backgrounder released by the province, foreign workers come to B.C. to work through several federal programs, such as the Temporary Foreign Worker Program, the Seasonal Agricultural Worker Program (which is a sub-program within the Temporary Foreign Worker program), and the International Mobility Program.

 These programs are intended to help employers to fill positions when no suitable Canadian workers are available.
 Oversight for these programs is the federal government's responsibility.
 Ensuring employers adhere to employment laws is the responsibility of provincial governments.

-Recruiters and employers who violate the legislation could lose their license or registration, and will be subject to financial penalties and possibly jail time of up to one year.
+Recruiters and employers who violate the legislation could lose their license or registration and will be subject to financial penalties and possible jail time of up to one year.

 According to the province, there were 47,620 work permits issued for foreign workers destined for B.C. in 2017.
 These are broken down into 16,865 under the Temporary Foreign Worker Program, and 30,755 under the International Mobility Program.

 Agriculture, forestry, fishing and hunting sectors account for nearly half of the Temporary Foreign Worker Program in B.C., with around 9,000 workers.

 The next largest sector is information and cultural industries, which accounts for nine percent, or approximately 1,700 workers.
 This sector includes tech and film related occupations.

 The third largest sector is accommodation and food services (eight percent), followed by construction (six percent) and manufacturing (five percent).